Restaurants in downtown Vernon blindsided by city motion to close down 30th Avenue - Vernon News

-Many restaurant operators in downtown Vernon area felt blindsided by the city council's motion to close down Main Street to traffic in order to increase patio space for restaurants.
+Many restaurant operators in downtown Vernon area felt blindsided by city council's motion to close two blocks of 30th Avenue to traffic in order to increase patio space for restaurants.

 The plan would be to close 30th Avenue starting May 13 until just after Labour Day.
 It would begin at 9 a.m.
 Thursday until 9 a.m.
 Mondays to incorporate set up and tear down of tables and chairs on the street.